AI, Jobs, and the Automation Trap: Where Is HCI?: How Can HCI Translate into Real-world AI Deployments?

-\textbf{Taking a ``Responsible AI by Design'' approach.} ``Responsible AI by Design'' involves building AI systems responsibly from the very beginning, starting in the design phase, to prevent issues later in development.
+``Responsible AI by Design'' involves building AI systems responsibly from the very beginning, starting in the design phase, to prevent issues later in development.
 Developers and industry leaders should prioritize safety from the outset, taking inspiration from how self-driving car companies integrate safety measures at every stage of their design process.
 This approach ensures that AI aligns with human needs, integrates seamlessly into daily life, minimizes risks, and remains productive and helpful.
 By adopting a structured approach~\cite{constantinides2024rai}, developers can establish clear Responsible AI (RAI) guidelines.
 These guidelines, grounded in regulations such as the EU AI Act, help ensure that safety and fairness are embedded throughout the development process~\cite{yfantidou2023beyond}.
 A practical way to implement this is by incorporating RAI guidelines into AI workflows using interactive tools and visual dashboards.
 For example, digital prompts or cards that highlight ethical considerations at each stage of development can promote adherence to core principles such as fairness, transparency, and safety~\cite{elsayed2023responsible, eccolaCards2021}.
+While ethical guidelines such as fairness and transparency are essential, they must also be framed in terms of operational and reputational benefits.
+Research shows that responsible design mitigates costly downstream failures, reduces compliance burdens, and strengthens public trust~\cite{constantinides2024rai, elsayed2023responsible, eccolaCards2021, liao2020questioning}; factors that increasingly affect brand perception and market share.
+As the regulatory landscapes evolve (e.g., EU AI Act), adopting these principles early can serve as a strategic safeguard against reputational or legal harm.